thelinmichael/dotfiles/README.md

 Config is used on Ubuntu and Fedora.

-Window manager: i3 and Sway
+- Terminal: Kitty
-Terminal: Kitty
+- Window manager: i3 (and Sway, although not actively used due to Zoom screen sharing issues.)
-Terminal multiplexer: tmux
+- Terminal multiplexer: tmux
-Editor: Neovim (based on LazyVim, using Kanagawa theme)
+- Editor: Neovim (based on LazyVim, using Kanagawa theme)
-Launcher: rofi
+- Launcher: rofi
-Shell: zsh
+- Shell: zsh
-Bar: polybar and waybar
+- Bar: polybar (and waybar in Sway)

 **Other useful terminal applications**